-Prohibition on Reinvestment of Non-Cash Collateral.
-Non-cash collateral received cannot be sold, pledged or reinvested by the ICAV.
+Prohibition on Reinvestment of Non-Cash Collateral . by the ICAV.
+Non-cash collateral recei ived cannot be sold, ple dged or reinvested

 Reporting and Transparency of Securities Financing Transactions

 The Management Company is subject to the provisions of the European Regulation on Reporting and Transparency of Securities Financing Transactions (the "SFTR").
 The SFTR sets out certain disclosure requirements regarding the use of securities financing transactions ("SFTs") and total return swaps, as set out below.